Undergraduate study | German

 One of the most attractive characteristics of our degree is its flexibility.
 As well as lots of joint honours combinations, your first two (pre-honours) years will give you the option to study other subjects drawn from a broad list of disciplines.

-There’s lots going on in our subject area, from a regular seminar series featuring visiting speakers, to our student-run German Society, which organises language cafés, movie nights, pub quizzes and more.
+There’s lots going on in our subject area, including our student-run German Society, and a creative writing magazine especially for European languages.
 We also have very close links with local schools, the German Consulate, and the Scottish branch of the Goethe-Institut.

 What I particularly love about studying German at the University of Edinburgh is the wide range of modules offered each semester, which give the opportunity to learn more about the culture and history of the German speaking world, as well as opening your eyes to current and historical issues in Europe as a whole.